 For example I’ve liked:

 Or red, blues and gray.

 Or yellow, navy, white and tan.

-I would steer clear of all people in pastels or all white as the dominate theme.
-A balanced photo need lights and darks, and if everyone is wearing something light, then we kind of loose definition and the group becomes washed out.
+I would steer clear of all people in pastels or all white as the dominant theme.
+A balanced photo needs lights and darks, and if everyone is wearing something light, then we kind of lose definition and the group becomes washed out.

 Don't forget to pay attention to shoes.
 With a big group, it's easy to forget that the neutral colors should extend to the shoes as well.
 Don't wear colorful shoes that bring attention to your feet.
 I leave it up to the family if they want to take off their shoes for pictures or not.
 I'm fine either way.

 Ultimately these are going to be your photos so wear something you feel good in and it will come through in your photos.
 And if you have any other suggestions I’d love to hear.